Drug Label Translation Services

 Drug label translation is a very precise field of work.
-Get it wrong in many areas of translation and you can have serious costs for a business, and maybe some negative publicity, but if drug labelling is wrongly translated, the impact can be very serious, with death or serious injury, with the likelihood of legal action, and consequently, serious damage to brand reputation.
+Get many areas of translation wrong, and you have a problem, with probable reputational damage.
+Wrongly translated drug labelling however, has a much more serious impact.
+The result can be death or serious injury, with the likelihood of legal action, and consequently, serious damage to brand reputation.

 Even something simple like a use by date can have very serious consequences if mistranslated.
 Date format is not the same from one language to another.
 Even between UK and US English this is an issue.
 The common UK format is day/month/year, whilst in the US the norm is month/day/year.

 How you shouldn’t source Drug Label Translation

-We were amazed to read a recent article in the US press about pharmacists in New York using “electronic translation” (by which we think they mean free online translation tools), to print labels in the language of the customer.
+A couple of years ago, I read an alarming article in the US press about pharmacists in New York.
+They were using “electronic translation” (by which we think they mean free online translation tools), to print labels in the customer’s language.

-The article talks about dosage information using the example of the English word “once” (as in “once a day”) being translated as “once” in Spanish, the slight problem being that in Spanish “once” means “eleven”.
-The result of this could well be fatal for the customer, resulting from a serious overdose.
+The article gave the example of dosage information using the English word “once” (as in “once a day”), being translated as “once” in Spanish.
+The major problem being that in Spanish “once” means “eleven”.
+The result of this could well have been fatal for the customer, resulting from a serious overdose.
 No specialist translator would make this kind of error.
 A machine however, will just churn out rubbish.

 Was the law wrong?
-No, we don’t believe it is; the principle that people should have access to drug labelling translated into their own language is a sound one.
-The problem is with the way pharmacies are trying to implement the rules, and the fact that they do not understand the issues involved with translation.
+No, we don’t believe it is.
+The principle that people should have access to drug labelling translated into their own language is a sound one.
+The problem is with the way that pharmacies were trying to implement the rules.
+They clearly did not understand the issues involved with translation.

 Ellise Turney, River East Supplies Ltd. Thank you very much for the fast and excellent service you provide it is much appreciated!